davidhilpert/davidhilpert/README.md

 👋 Hi, I’m David.

-💼 I’m a Data Scientist with a background in social sciences, passionate about machine learning, natural language processing, and causal inference.
+💼 I’m a Data Scientist with a background in social sciences, interested in machine learning/deep learning, natural language processing, and causal inference.
 My GitHub showcases a few current projects applying these interests.

 📈 My published work, co-authored, focuses on causal inference in survey experiments—particularly using vignette designs and conjoint analysis.
 You can find a list on my [Google Scholar profile](https://scholar.google.de/citations?user=RkCa68wAAAAJ&hl=de).